What Is a Will Attorney?

 Select an Executor

 The executor of your will manages the distribution of your assets when you pass away.
-They are bound by your will (assuming it is valid) but does a lot of the legwork and helps ensure that it is executed according to your desires.
+They are bound by your will (assuming it is valid) but does a lot of the legwork and help ensure that it is executed according to your desires.
 It may make sense to select your attorney or financial advisor as your executor.
 However, many people choose a family member or friend.

 Choose a Guardian